andrescarlos-gm/Entrega1-CarlosGonzalez/README.md

 ### React-spinners

-Improves site fluency while loading data or querying database.
+"It improves site fluency during data loading or database queries."

 ## Running the site